Skip to content

 reg add "HKEY_CURRENT_USER\Control Panel\Desktop" /v RestorePreviousStateRecalcBehavior /t REG_DWORD /d 1 /f

-After you change the Registry, restart your PC so the changes take effect.
+After you modify the Registry, restart your PC for the changes to take effect.

 Summary